 The Size of Jig to Use for Crappie Fishing

-However, consider its weight before settling for the right size, which depends on the conditions and techniques you’ll use when jigging for crappie.
+However, consider its weight before settling for the right size, depending on the conditions and techniques you’ll use when jigging crappie.
 For example, go for heavy jigs if you’re fishing in murky waters.

-But you need to remember that a heavier jig will sink faster in deeper water than a lighter one.
+But remember that a heavier jig will sink faster in deeper water than a lighter one.
 When fishing in windy water, you should also use a heavier jig, especially if you intend to cast on a long distance.
-When doing this, ensure you maintain a good feel as you cast the jig alone and keep the line tighter to avoid missing a strike.
+When doing this, maintain a good feel as you cast the jig alone and keep the line tighter to avoid missing a strike.
 A lighter jig head won’t sense the structure better, and you’ll miss the target if it’s windy.

-But when trolling or tightlining, a lightweight jig head will do as this adds additional weight.
-Use a smaller jig on clear water or fishing in a heavy vegetation area.
+But when trolling or tight lining, a lightweight jig head will do, as this adds additional weight.
+Use a smaller jig on clear water or fish in a heavy vegetation area.

 The Jig Styles for Crappie